kubeflow/website/content/en/docs/started/installing-kubeflow.md

 used as the **base of packaged distributions**.

-Kubeflow Manifests contain all Kubeflow Components, Kubeflow Central Dashboard, and other Kubeflow applications which makes **Kubeflow Platform**.
+Kubeflow Manifests contain all Kubeflow Components, Kubeflow Central Dashboard, and other Kubeflow applications that comprise the **Kubeflow Platform**.
 This installation is helpful when you want to try out the end-to-end Kubeflow Platform capabilities.

 Users may choose to install the manifests for a specific Kubeflow version by following the instructions in the `README` of the [`kubeflow/manifests`](https://github.com/kubeflow/manifests) repository.